telecter/cmd-launcher/README.md

 ### Mod Loaders

 Currently, only Fabric and Quilt are supported.
-Use the `-l, --loader` flags to use them.
+Use the `-l, --loader` flag to use them.

 ```sh
 cmd-launcher -l fabric 1.20.6